ShivamKr-T/ShivamKr-T/README.md

 - 🚀 Proficient in **Javascript, Typescript, Node.js, and C++.**

-- 💬 Ask me about **data structure and algorithms, competitive programming, cryptography, cybersecurity technologies, and advanced backend development techniques.**
+- 💬 Ask me about **Data Structures and Algorithms, Competitive Programming, CTFs, Cybersecurity Technologies, and Frontend and Backend Development Techniques.**

 - 📫 How to reach me **kumarshivam63834@gmail.com**